MithrilJS/mithril.js/README.md

 If you are an experienced developer and want to know how Mithril compares to other frameworks, see the [framework comparison](http://mithril.js.org/framework-comparison.html) page.

+Mithril supports browsers all the way back to IE9, no polyfills required.

 ---

 ### Getting started